DragonMinded/bemaniutils/README.md

 ## replay

-A utility to take a packet as logged by proxy, services, trafficgen or bemanishark, and replay that packet against a particular server.
+A utility to take a packet as logged by "proxy", "services", "trafficgen" or "bemanishark", and replay that packet against a particular server.
 Useful for quickly grabbing packets that caused a crash and debugging the crash (and verifying the fix).
 It is also compatible with the packet logs found on exception and unsupported packet messages in the Admin Event Logs page on the frontend.
 It also lets you replay that packet against your production instance once you fix the issue in case that packet was a score or profile update that you care about.
+Run it like `./replay --help` to see all information and usage.

 ## responsegen

-A utility to take a packet as logged by proxy, services, trafficgen or bemanishark, and generate python code that would have generated that exact packet.
+A utility to take a packet as logged by "proxy", "services", "trafficgen" or "bemanishark", and generate python code that would have generated that exact packet.
 Useful for quickly grabbing packets sniffed from another network and prototyping new game support.
 Think of this as a combination of "replay" and "psmap".
 This is also extremely useful when building new integration test clients.
 Run it like `./responsegen --help` to see all information and usage.

 ## sampleclient